paranerd/node-chat/README.md

 Frankly, that's not too much code but it would still clutter our files if we were to use this in multiple places.

-If we want to work with the result of this method, we must provide a callback-function because findOne() works asynchronously and returns 'undefined' right away before processing.
+If we want to work with the result of this method, we must provide a callback-function because findOne() works asynchronously and returns 'undefined' immediately before processing.

 You access this functionality by using merely four lines of code:
 ```js